The Exercise Ball Chair - A Great Idea For Your Back Or Just Another Gimmick?

 In fact they can put a serious dent in even the healthiest of budgets.

-So if you want a cheaper alternative then an exercise ball chair could work out well for you.
+So if you want to try a cheaper alternative then an exercise ball chair could work out well for you.

-They are obviously missing some of the benefits of the ergonomic chairs.
+Now these chairs are obviously missing many of the benefits of the ergonomic chairs.

 But at a fraction of the price you still get a chair that can help you to reduce back pain and improve posture.

-However if you do start to feel the benefits of your new exercise ball chair don't be overly smug about it.
+However, if you do start to feel the benefits of your new exercise ball chair and the fact you've saved yourself a few dollars, don't be overly smug about it.

 As no-one wants to work next to this guy!